simonheimlicher/heimlicher.com/content/research/characterizing-networks/index.md

 date = "2012-01-29T04:21:00Z"
 lastmod = "2023-03-18T16:44:06.415Z"
-summary = "A methodology and its empirical validation based on GPS traces from taxi cabs that  characterizes mobile networks via the size of clusters of connected nodes" thumbnail = "images/ferdinand-stohr-nKg8IsVFMV8-unsplash-square" featureImage = "images/ferdinand-stohr-nKg8IsVFMV8-unsplash"
+summary = "A methodology and its empirical validation based on GPS traces from taxi cabs that  characterizes mobile networks via the size of clusters of connected nodes"
+[image]
+  thumbnail = "images/ferdinand-stohr-nKg8IsVFMV8-unsplash-square"
+  feature = "images/ferdinand-stohr-nKg8IsVFMV8-unsplash"
 +++

 Are all computers in a network always able to communicate with each other?
 Yes, at least when we consider the Internet or your home Wi-Fi.
 However, when we study communication among mobile devices carried by people, this assumption no longer holds.
 We have developed a methodology to characterize such networks.
 The initial publication received the award for the best paper at the *ACM MobiHoc* conference, a top-tier conference for mobile networking, in 2010.